Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Las Vegas has combined with its opponents to score more than 49 points in seven of 12 games this season.
+- Las Vegas and its opponents have gone over the current 48-point total in seven of 12 games this season.

-- The combined points per game average of the two teams, 44.3, is 4.7 points fewer than Sunday's over/under.
+- Sunday's total is 3.7 points higher than the combined 44.3 PPG average of the two teams.

-- This contest's over/under is 3.4 points under the 52.4 these two squads combine to give up per game in 2020.
+- The 52.4 points per game these two squads have surrendered to opponents this season are 4.4 more than the 48 total in this contest.

-- The average total in Raiders games this season is 48.6, 0.4 points fewer than Sunday's total of 49.
+- Raiders games this season feature an average total of 48.6 points, a number 0.6 points higher than Sunday's over/under.

-- The 49 total in this game is 2.5 points above the 46.5 average total in Football Team games this season.
+- In 2020, games involving the Football Team have averaged a total of 46.5 points, 1.5 fewer than this game's set over/under.

 Raiders stats and trends

-- Las Vegas has played 11 games, with six wins against the spread.

-- This season, the Raiders have just one ATS win in four games as a favorite of 1.5 points or more.
+- The Raiders have been favored by 1.5 points or more four times this season and covered the spread in one of them.

-- Las Vegas' games this year have eclipsed the over/under in 50% of its opportunities (six times in 12 games with a set point total).
+- Las Vegas' games this year have gone over the point total six times in 12 opportunities (50%).

-- Las Vegas is 6-1 against the spread and 6-0 overall this season when the team scores more than 25.6 points.
+- Las Vegas is 6-1 against the spread and 6-0 overall this season when the team records more than 25.6 points.

-- Las Vegas is 6-2 against the spread and 6-1 overall when the team churns out over 359.3 yards.
+- Las Vegas is 6-2 against the spread and 6-1 overall when the team picks up more than 359.3 yards.

-- The Raiders have 12 giveaways this season, while the Football Team have 12 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with Washington.